 How does LSAC ensure the LSAT is measuring the right skills?

 LSAC periodically conducts skills analysis studies to ensure the LSAT is focused on the right skills.
-Law school faculty who participate in these studies consistently rate all of the skills assessed by the LSAT as those most essential to success in law school and legal practice.
+Law school faculty members who participate in these studies consistently rate all the skills assessed by the LSAT as those most essential to success in law school and legal practice.
 LSAC also uses reports from the Association of American Law Schools (AALS) and the American Bar Association (ABA), along with focus groups of students and law school faculty, to ensure the LSAT assesses the most relevant skills.

 How does LSAC ensure that the test is fair?